You may be aware that a good portion of my work has focused on teaching people how to heal their elbow tendonitis.

 Once the trigger points have released it’s time to get proper length back into the muscle with a PNF stretch.

-And now that you’ve stretched the supinator to take pressure off of the radial nerve entrapment, let’s take this opportunity to do some nerve glides.
+And now that you’ve stretched the supinator to take the pressure off of the radial nerve entrapment, let’s take this opportunity to do some nerve glides.
 This will help release any sticky adhesions holding onto the nerve so it can move freely when you twist and reach.

 STEP 5 – STRENGTHEN WEAK TISSUES